 You have a role to play in supporting your clients as they respond to potential COVID-19 outbreaks.
 Here’s what you can do to help.

 Your clients know you’re there for them when things go wrong, but in the case of a COVID-19 outbreak, you want them to get in touch immediately – not when they have dozens of cases on their hands.

 If you haven’t already, send your clients a note letting them know you’re here to provide any resources and will do your best to answer their questions.
 No one has all the answers right now, but you can still be an important ally.

-Although some states have made COVID-19 a presumption, your clients still need to determine whether the outbreak is work-related.
+Although some states made COVID-19 a presumption, your clients still need to determine whether an outbreak is work-related.
 Unfortunately, when there are multiple cases within a plant, the case for work-relatedness becomes stronger.